 It’s normal if you feel stressed when fights break out.
 It’s also normal if some issues bother you more than others, and some days you get upset more quickly.

 But staying calm can really help.
 If it’s safe and you don’t need to step in immediately, it can help to stop, count to 10, and then act.

 That extra 10 seconds is often enough to calm your emotions.
 If this doesn’t help, you might want to ask another adult to handle things while you take some time out.

-When to seek help
+When to seek help for sibling fighting

-If you’re feeling overwhelmed or stressed by fighting, it’s worth getting support.
+And if you’re feeling overwhelmed or stressed by fighting, it’s worth getting support.
 You could start by talking to family, friends and other parents.
 If you need advice right away, you can try a telephone hotline.

 Physical punishment teaches children the wrong way to sort out fights.